solana-labs/ecosystem/projects/kurobi.md

 - Earn Crypto when booking

 Kurobi supports payments with USDT, USDC, SOL and KURO. $KURO is our native token which is used to
-- Drive crypto adoption using cashback incentives from commission derived from payments
+- Drive mainstream crypto adoption using cashback incentives from commission derived from payments
 - Support experts via tipping